 He doesn’t do it as much as on other occasions, but a few times Gary still does it with Tony, here’s an example:

-The problem with those kind of interruptions is that this is what they communicate:
+The problem with that kind of interruption is that this is what they communicate:

 What you said is meaningless, unworthy of my attention and I don’t give a F if you might be offended about it

-Here’s how Gary could have changed topic in a more polite way instead:
+Here’s how Gary could have changed the topic in a more polite way instead:

 (nodding for a few seconds and then turning to Andy) Did you hear that Andy?
 That’s what you should do too, do you have any Facebook stock?